quorten/quorten-blog1/_posts/2019-11-19-sm-dc-motors.md

 20191119/https://www.precisionmicrodrives.com/content/ab-004-understanding-erm-vibration-motor-characteristics/
 20191119/https://www.precisionmicrodrives.com/vibration-motors/eccentric-rotating-mass-vibration-motors-erms/

+What if you want an even smaller motor than is possible with the smallest of DC motors?
+Consider if you can use a solenoid instead.
+These are often used on mechanical systems that need only two states of motion, and they can be built to be smaller than the smallest of DC motors.
+Some solenoids may also be three-state or four-stage.

 Now, what about steering mechanisms for small car-style devices?
 Two main styles.
 For maximum maneuverability, there is "skid-steer" where you have one motor to control left-side wheels and one motor to